openstack-archive/wsme/doc/functions.rst

 In this example, the caller may omit the 'delta' argument, and no 'MissingArgument' error will be raised.

-Additionally this argument will be documented as optional by the sphinx extension.
+Additionally, this argument will be documented as optional by the sphinx extension.

 Body argument
 ~~~~~~~~~~~~~

-When defining a Rest CRUD api, we generally have a URL on which we POST datas.
+When defining a Rest CRUD API, we generally have a URL to which we POST data.

 For example: